bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] Better wording for "doesn't flip coins... it simply turns them to their other side" ('isn't that what flip means'?) perhaps, add the word randomly
 		- [ ] Make sure the Wait! when Zeusing a heads coin in tutorial does not trigger on monster coins (since that may be intended)
 		- [ ] If you click a button, drag off and release, the button shouldn't activate (but it does).
+		- [ ] Better wording when explaining tollgate - "You must pay a certain value worth of coins" instead of a certain amount of coins.
+		- [ ] Force default tutorial coinpool when playing the tutorial (don't use any unlocks)
 - [ ] **Basic Sound
 - [ ] **Orphic Tablets**
 	- [ ] Option unlocked on main menu once unlocked.